DaVieci/katacoda-scenarios/new-scenario-template/step3.md

-# Heading for Step 3
+# Performing Transformations on Data

 This is some text.